krigla3/Wipeout-surf-camp/README.md

     * Result:
         1. All elements are responsive and display correctly in two of the tested browsers and in each of the window sizes.
 (Google Chrome and Microsoft Edge)
         1. Site is unresponsive when tested with Internet explorer.

+* Check the responsiveness of the website on different mobile devices.
+Samsung S20, Samsung S21, Huawei P9 lite.

+    * Test:
+        1. Open the website with each of the mentioned devices.
+        1. Click on all navigation items (Landing Page, Gallery, Contact, Book, Each surf house) one by one to make sure the attached links are correct and that they lead the user to the correct parts of the website.
+        1. Click on all social media links (Facebook, Twitter, Instagram) one by one to make sure that the links are in working order and that they all open in a separate tab.
+    * Result:
+        1. All links working and directing user to the correct pages.
+        1. All links are working and all of them open in separate / new tabs.

 * Check that the links in the navigation bar navigate to correct pages.